-Students are encouraged to visit the campus within 60 days of the signed enrollment agreement date.
+Students must visit the campus within 60 days of the signed enrollment agreement date.
 This visit is an informative session during which the student and parents receive additional information about the programs, Housing, Financial Aid, Student Services, and Career Services along with participation in a tour of the College's facilities.